37+ Google SERP Features: A Complete Guide

 How to get

 You’ll need to create and optimize your Google Business Profile if you want to get your company featured in this SERP feature.
 This one appears when users search your brand name.
-We’ve included a brief summary of it in this section, but for more detailed information on it, refer to Google’s guide.
+We’ve included a brief summary of it in this section, but for more detailed information, refer to Google’s guide.

 Manage your Google Business Profile, receive comprehensive reports on existing GBP issues, and monitor rankings across multiple locations with SE Ranking’s Local Marketing tool.